templates

 Lazy versus Eager Template Instantiation

 Template instantiation is lazy.
 It will not be instantiated if you don’t need a member function of a class template.
-Only the member function declaration is available, but not its definition.
+Only the member function declaration is available, but its definition is not.
 This works so far that you can use an invalid code in a member function.
 Of course, the member function must not be called.

 // numberImplicitExplicit.cpp